libertycoverage/Capella-MBSE-Manuals/Capella MANUAL project import export.md

+# Capella MBSE MANUAL for project import or export, when you need to move project around

-# How to export project
+## How to export project

 go into "Workspace default" folder or a folder of a current Workspace